tidylab/boilerplate/README.md

 ## Installation

-You can install `boilerplate.package` by using:
+You can install `template.package` by using:

     install.packages("devtools")
-    devtools::install_github("tidylab/boilerplate.package")
+    devtools::install_github("tidylab/template.package")

 ## Function Dependencies